-- the leftmost measure
+- The leftmost measure

-- the leftmost table calculation based on a measure
+- The leftmost table calculation based on a measure

-- the leftmost dimension
+- The leftmost dimension

-- the leftmost table calculation that does not involve a measure
+- The leftmost table calculation that does not involve a measure

 Choose a color collection from the Collection drop-down menu.
-A collection allows you to create themed visualizations and dashboards that look good together.
-You can see all the palettes in each of Looker's built-in color collections on the Color Collections documentation page.
+A collection lets you create themed visualizations and dashboards that look good together.
+You can see all the palettes in each of Looker's built-in color collections on the Color collections documentation page.
 Your Looker admin may also create a custom color collection for your organization.

-Value Color enables you to set the color of the single value visualization.
+You can set the color of the single value visualization.
 The default is dark gray.

 When you click the color swatch under Value Color, Looker displays a color picker where you can select a color, input a hex string like